 How Often Should You Change Electric Guitar Strings?

-Electric guitars have the luxury of not having much tension compared to acoustic guitar strings.
-So that also results to lower action and your strings are preserved for longer service life.
-But it’s also recommended that you change it every 3 months or 100 hours of usage to keep a fresh tone.
+Electric guitars enjoy the luxury of having less tension compared to acoustic guitar strings.
+This results in lower action and preserves your strings for a longer service life.

 Naturally, bass guitar strings last a lot longer compared to acoustics and electrics.
 And, they seldom break on you.
 Standard bass guitar strings can be replaced once a year for you to get a fresh sound or tone from your instrument.